Vice-President (People) and Chief People Officer

 As part of the annual performance review the supervisor will consider the performance objectives achieved throughout the 12 month period.
 Where the supervisor determines that the performance by the senior staff member during this period exceeds a satisfactory level, i.e. high or exceptional, the supervisor will:

 The authorising officer will consider the recommendation and hold further discussions with the supervisor if required.
-The authorising officer will then forward the final recommendation (PPR-SS Action form) to the Performance Pay Committee (B/9.3.8) or Chancellor's Committee (B/9.3.9) as appropriate.
+The authorising officer will then confirm a recommendation (PPR-SS Action form) and forward that recommendation to the Performance Pay Committee (B/9.3.8) or Governance, Nominations and Remuneration Committee (B/9.3.9) as appropriate.

-The range of performance bonus will be 0-12% of the staff member's total salary.
+The range of performance pay bonus will be 0-12% of the staff member's total salary.

 Exceptional circumstances under this provision mean where a senior staff member, through outstanding performance, contributes significantly to the University's position as a leading teaching and research provider.

-The Vice-Chancellor and President will consult with members of the Performance Pay Committee (B/9.3.8) or Chancellor's Committee (B/9.3.9) as appropriate in making a decision to award such a one-off performance bonus.
+The Vice-Chancellor and President will consult with members of the Performance Pay Committee (B/9.3.8) in making a decision to award such a one-off exceptional performance bonus.

 This scheme is available to senior staff provided their appointment is for a minimum period of 12 months.
 Participation in the scheme is voluntary.